jackaholy/Cheminv2.0/documentation/deployment.md

 docker exec -i cheminv20-mysql-1 sh -c 'exec mysql -u"$MYSQL_USER" -p"$MYSQL_PASSWORD"' < database-dump.sql
 ```

 The database dump is a dump of the database from the previous version of the application.
 Nothing will work until this data is imported.
+This `.sql` file can be obtained from your IT provider.

 You may have to tweak the container name.
 Run `docker ps` to find the mysql container name.

 You can access the application at `http://server_name_or_ip:5001`.
 It's recommended to use a reverse proxy to serve the application.